 This course is designed to allow front line workers to understand, recognize and mitigate implicit bias within themselves and others.
 We all have bias.
 Implicit bias by its very nature is unknown to us.
 However, whether known or not bias can affect the way we interact with others with possibly negative or catastrophic consequences.
 Understand where our biases lay and then taking steps to mitigate them will create a more fair and equitable playing field for all.
 It is important that people engaging with front line workers feel that they are being treated fairly and equitably.
 People’s perceptions are their reality whether factual or not.
-Further, good front line workers care and have a desire to provide the best service possibly to all.
+Good front line workers should care and have a desire to provide the best service possibly to all.

-In this course we will learn how and why bias has been a tool that has served humanity well for millennia but that now given global travel and human interactions may at times cause some people to act in an inappropriately.
+In this course we will learn how and why bias has been a tool that has served humanity well for millennia but that now given global travel and complex human interactions may at times cause some people to inadvertently act in an inappropriate manner.
 We will come to understand the implicit bias test, how it works and what our own results mean.
 These test results are your own personal property and will not be shared with any employers or legal agencies.
 In fact, after the expiry of the retention period all identifying information is stripped from the results making the assignment of any given result to a specific person impossible.
 The retention period only exists so that you can get receive your results and /or in case you wish to follow up on any aspect of your performance with one of our qualified personnel.